 In order to maintain all YOBG programs and services, a percentage of a Supervising Deputy Probation Officer and Probation Program Manager are paid for with YOBG funding.
 They are responsible for supervising and managing the entire Juvenile Division, creating and/or implementing programming and procedures, as well as statistical and reporting requirements.
-Due to training needs and the increase in juvenile justice reform, an additional full time Supervisor will be divided between the Juvenile and Adult Divisions, with the juvenile percentage being paid with YOBG funding.
-The additional Supervisor will network with other agencies and community based organizations to enhance services to youth and their families.
+An additional Deputy Probation Officer will be dedicated to the institutions to ensure the youth entering and exiting the facilities are given the support and services needed.
 YOBG funding will also pay for a percentage of a Supervising Deputy Probation Officer, who supervises the Intervention Counselor at the Juvenile Institutions, and is responsible for supporting, finding and promoting programs for youth and parents at the institutions.
+This Supervising Deputy Probation Officer will also be supervising the Deputy Probation Officer at the institutions.
 These positions will help to ensure a continuum of care for youth entering and exiting the facility.